Hotiraripha/Hoti-s-World-NG/README.md

 ## Pre-Installation

 If you’ve previously played mods like Fallout London, ensure you have a clean, unmodified installation of Fallout 4:

-- **Vanilla Version**: Make sure it’s fully updated and unmodified, with regenerated INI files.
+- 🔧 **Vanilla Version**: Make sure it’s fully updated and unmodified, with regenerated INI files.
-- **Initial Launch**: Launch the game at least once and configure your graphical settings.
+- 💻 **Initial Launch**: Launch the game at least once and configure your graphical settings.

+For more information, check out the [Wabbajack Installation Guide](https://github.com/wabbajack-tools/wabbajack/wiki/Installation) and the [MO2 User Guide](https://modding.wiki/en/modding-guides/mod-organizer-2).

 ## Specifications (as of August 2024)

-- **Storage**: You will need a total of 370 GB of available storage.
+- 💾 **Storage**: You will need a total of 370 GB of available storage.
-- **Drive**: Install Hoti’s World NG on either a SATA or NVMe SSD.
+- 🚀 **Drive**: Install Hoti’s World NG on either a SATA or NVMe SSD.
 HDDs or SSHDDs are not supported.
-- **GPU**: While the modlist doesn’t demand more VRAM than vanilla Fallout 4, an 8 GB GPU (e.g., RX 5700, GTX 1080 Ti, or better) is recommended.
+- 🖥 **GPU**: While the modlist doesn’t demand more VRAM than vanilla Fallout 4, an 8 GB GPU (e.g., RX 5700, GTX 1080 Ti, or better) is recommended.
-- **RAM**: A minimum of 32 GB is required.
+- 🧠 **RAM**: A minimum of 32 GB is required.
-- **CPU**: A 6-core processor (e.g., i5-10400F or R5 3600) is adequate.
+- ⚙️ **CPU**: A 6-core processor (e.g., i5-10400F or R5 3600) is adequate.
 Higher single-threaded performance will yield better results.

 ## Post-Installation